 Novel 8: Korean, Brazilian, American cultures with sentences/phrases in the Korean and Portuguese languages.
 Main character is John Kim, who is Korean American.
 Secondary main character is Robson Da Silva, who is Brazilian and has immigrated to the USA.

 Novel 9: Mexican, American cultures with sentences/phrases in the Spanish language.
-Main Character: Betania Soliz, who is Mexican American.
+Main Character: Betania Soliz, who is from Mexico and has immigrated to the USA.

 Novel 10: American, Nigerian cultures with sentences/phrases in the French and Nigerian Patois languages.
-Main Characters: Aaron Holmes and Terrence Washington, who are black American.
+Main Characters: Aaron Holmes and Terrence Washington, who are black American; and Doctor Timothy Ajala, who is Nigerian and has immigrated to the USA.

 The Between Two Worlds Student Workbook Third Edition was designed to provide three crucial educational ELA elements: Argumentation (critical thinking), Reading (literary analysis), and Writing (essay composition).